Swiss chocolate: 20th and 21st century

 From these developments, Switzerland soon dominated the chocolate market.
 Production increased dramatically, and by 1905, the country was producing 15000 t of chocolate, a vast proportion of it exported.
 As a result of the increasing popularity of chocolate, world cocoa consumption began to grow extraordinarily.
 To meet these demands, cocoa production expanded, notably in West Africa, where the Forastero variety began to be mass cultivated in the early twentieth century.
 Although considered inferior to the Criollo variety, the Forastero type bean is more suited for the manufacture of milk chocolate and is cheaper to produce owing to its higher yields.
 Conversely, milk became the critical ingredient.
-Contrary to cocoa and sugar, milk spoils quickly, therefore it cannot be stored for long periods of time.
+Unlike cocoa and sugar, milk spoils quickly, therefore it cannot be stored for long periods of time.
 This favoured the implantation of large factories (as well as new populations of workers) in the countryside, where abundant fresh milk supplies are readily available.
 The Cailler factory of Broc is a typical example.

 The Union libre des fabricants suisses de chocolat ("free association of Swiss chocolate manufacturers") was founded in 1901.
 It gave birth to Chocosuisse, the umbrella association of chocolate manufacturers in Switzerland.

 Swiss chocolate consumption increased dramatically from the beginning to the end of the 20th century, from about 1 kg to 12 kg per capita per annum.

-Although developed outside Switzerland, white and ruby chocolate were also invented by Swiss-based chocolate manufacturers Nestlé and Barry Callebaut, in 1937 and 2017 respectively.
+Although partly developed outside Switzerland, white and ruby chocolate were also invented by Swiss-based chocolate manufacturers Nestlé and Barry Callebaut, in 1936 and 2017 respectively.